byukan/movie-rec/README.md

 - Download Cypress using the following command: **npm install cypress**
   - If this does not work, use one of the other download methods described here: [https://docs.cypress.io/guides/getting-started/installing-cypress](https://docs.cypress.io/guides/getting-started/installing-cypress)
 - Navigate to the top-level folder of this project (it will be *movie-rec* unless you renamed it)
 - Run our setup script, which will set a couple Flask variables.
-Type the following: **source project_setup**
+Type the following: **source flask_setup**

 ### How to run Flask and use the website
 - In your terminal, navigate to the *MovieRecommender* directory